Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

-The ultrarelativistic nature of the ions results in significant difference in the flow of time in the ion-rest and LAB frames.
-As a result, the excited-state lifetime in the ion-rest frame (IRF) $\tau_e$ corresponds to the LAB-frame excitation time $\tau_e^{\rm LAB}$ via
+The ultrarelativistic nature of the GF ions results in a significant difference in the flow of time in the ion-rest and laboratory frames.
+As a result, the excited-state lifetime in the ion-rest frame (IRF) $\tau_e$ corresponds to the LF excitation time $\tau_e^{\rm LF}$ via